Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Introduction

-The evaluation of AI-generated personas presents unique methodological challenges.
-Traditional persona validation methods focus on representativeness and user perceptions of personas \cite{long2009effective,salminen_persona_2020}, but AI-generated personas require additional consideration of factors such as output consistency, prevention of hallucinations, and prompt reliability \cite{prpa_challenges_2024,sattele2024generating}.
-Moreover, integrating GenAI systems raises questions about evaluating the quality of machine-crafted versus human-crafted personas.
-Evaluation approaches vary widely, from automated metrics to user studies, without clear standards.
-Therefore, we investigate \textbf{RQ4:} \textit{How are AI-generated personas evaluated?}
+Another domain that is prone to challenges is the evaluation of GenAI personas.
+Traditional persona validation methods generally focused on user perceptions of personas \cite{Jansen2021,salminen_persona_2020}, but GenAI personas require additional consideration of factors, such as output consistency, prevention of hallucinations (the ability of LLMs to fabricate information), and prompt reliability \cite{sattele2024generating,lazik_impostor_2025}.
+Moreover, integrating GenAI raises questions about evaluating the quality of GenAI-crafted versus human-crafted personas \cite{amin2025generative}.
+Evaluation approaches vary widely, from automated metrics to user studies, \textbf{without a clear understanding of how researchers validate and evaluate GenAI personas.}

-Ethical concerns about using GenAI technologies may extend beyond traditional persona development concerns.
-Although prior work has addressed issues of stereotyping and representation in personas \cite{turner2011stereotyping, goodman-deane_evaluating_2018,goodman-deane_developing_2021}, GenAI introduces additional challenges, such as algorithmic bias, data privacy, and transparency \cite{gupta_bias_2023,bender_dangers_2021}.
-These concerns may become particularly acute as personas often represent diverse user groups and influence design decisions that affect these populations.
-This prompts us to pose \textbf{RQ5:} \textit{What ethical considerations are associated with AI-generated personas?}
+The ethical aspects of using GenAI technologies may extend beyond traditional concerns about persona development.
+Though prior work has addressed issues of stereotyping and representation in personas \cite{turner2011stereotyping, goodman-deane_evaluating_2018,goodman-deane_developing_2021}, it appears that GenAI amplifies certain challenges, such as algorithmic bias, data privacy, and transparency \cite{amin2025generative,gupta_bias_2023,prpa_challenges_2024,hamalainen_evaluating_2023}.
+These challenges may become particularly acute as personas represent diverse user groups and influence design decisions that affect these populations, prompting \textbf{the need to understand how researchers factor in ethical concerns when using GenAI in persona development.}

-The distribution of roles between human experts and GenAI systems in persona development is poorly understood.
-While some studies advocate fully automated approaches \cite{schuller_generating_2024}, others emphasize the importance of human oversight and intervention \cite{shin_understanding_2024}.
-Understanding effective collaboration patterns is crucial for leveraging AI capabilities while maintaining human expertise and judgment, leading to \textbf{RQ6:} \textit{How is human-AI collaboration implemented in AI-generated personas?}

-The reproducibility issue in HCI research \cite{kosch2024risk} may appear in AI-generated personas.
-Combining traditional persona development challenges with AI-specific issues, such as prompt engineering and model selection, creates unique challenges for research transparency.
-Resource-sharing practices---including code, data, prompts, and evaluation protocols---can vary widely across studies \cite{salminen_literature_2020}.
-Given the importance of reproducibility for the validity of the research and practical adoption, we put forth \textbf{RQ7:} \textit{How transparent and reproducible is the research on AI-generated personas?}